stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 * `attrs`: restrict returned entities to the ones with a specific right.
 Only `canRead`, `canWrite`, `canAdmin` and `isOwner` are accepted.
 A list is accepted (e.g, `attrs=canRead,canWrite`).
 This request parameter has no effect when user has the _stellio-admin_ role
 * `type`: restrict returned entities to given entity types
 * `id`: restrict returned entities to given ids (comma separated list of strings)
+* `includeDeleted`: if `true`, the response will include entities that are deleted from the current state of the context broker but still exist in the temporal representation.
+It is false by default.

 There are several possible answers: